How to apply

 Next steps

-1. Applications submitted by the closing date of Friday 28 February 2025 will be considered by the CDT.
+1. Applications submitted by the closing date will be considered by the CDT.
 Shortlisted applicants will be invited to submit a 10-minute pre-recorded presentation.
 We will contact shortlisted applicants with information about this part of the recruitment process in due course.

 2. The CDT will review the presentations submitted and successful candidates will be invited to attend an interview.